FACN8/roman-numeral-tdd-codealong/README.md

 ## Screencast

-You can watch me work through this here (coming soon!)
+You can watch me code this on [YouTube](https://youtu.be/7qEXPwG71RI)!

 ## Learning outcomes